mauricesvp/pancake/README.md

 #### Troubleshoot

+* When trying to install the dependencies:
-* >The current project's Python requirement (X.X.XX) is not compatible with some of the required packages Python requirement:
+>The current project's Python requirement (X.X.XX) is not compatible with some of the required packages Python requirement:

 1. Navigate to pancake directory and delete the ```poetry.lock```:
   ```bash